About KUBA Pilot

-One of the biggest issue that each and one of us face on a daily basis is related to our relationships.
-Building connections with others is the key ingredient to be successful in your personal as well as in your professional life.
+One of the biggest issues that each and one of us face daily is related to our relationships.
+Building trusting and meaningful connections with others is the key ingredient to being successful in personal and professional life.

 There is nobody in the world who has been successful without the support of other people.
 However, times are changing.
 Influencing tactics, additional benefits, or adding pressure seem a lot less effective than just a decade ago.

-To get the results you either do all the work either yourself (and burn out in the process) or you put even more pressure on others.
+To get results most people tend to either do all the work themselves (and burn out in the process) or put even more pressure on others.
 A vicious cycle is born that keeps people under constant pressure, which has them miss important details and lack support from others and fail to deliver effective results.

 You get desired results a lot faster and more effectively if you are following the KUBA Pilot strategy.

 K – Know Yourself

 Get to know yourself and ensure you are communicating from that knowing, from your true self.
 Understand deeply, what your top priorities are, what your strength and weaknesses are, how you learn and what you like and dislike when communicating, working and learning.
 What is it that you need from others?
 You need to be absolutely honest with yourself.

 Ask yourself: Why is that important to me?
 How do I want this to work out?
 What do I need from others?